 \subsection{Parameterized State Feedback Traffic Controllers}

-To manage traffic distribution between the primary and the secondary routes, we employ PI-DTA \cite{wang2001freeway}, a state feedback controller that dynamically adjusts vehicle flows using a PI structure to compensate for non-zero steady-state travel time difference between the two routes, defined as:
+To manage traffic flow between the primary and the secondary routes, PI-DTA \cite{wang2001freeway} is employed as a state feedback controller that dynamically adjusts vehicle flows using a PI structure to compensate for non-zero steady-state travel time difference between the two routes, defined as:

-where $u_\mathrm{dta}$ is the proportion of flow directed toward the primary route, $\Delta t$ is the estimated travel time difference between the primary and secondary route, $K_\mathrm{P}$ and $K_\mathrm{I}$ are positive parameters, and $k_\mathrm{dta}$ is the step counter for the dynamic route guidance control. $\Delta t$ is estimated as the difference between the current TTS\footnote{For the details on the TTS calculation, we refer readers to \cite{pasquale2016multi}.} of vehicles on the primary and secondary routes.
-Its tunable parameters are defined as $\boldsymbol{\theta}_\mathrm{dta} = [K_\mathrm{P}, K_\mathrm{I}]^{\top}$.
+where $u_\mathrm{dta}$ is the proportion of flow directed toward the primary route, $\Delta T$ is the estimated travel time difference between the primary and secondary route, $K_\mathrm{P}$ and $K_\mathrm{I}$ are positive parameters, and $k_\mathrm{dta}$ is the step counter for the dynamic route guidance control.
+Here, $\Delta T$ is estimated as the difference between the current TTS value\footnote{For the details on the TTS calculation, we refer to \cite{pasquale2016multi}.} of vehicles on the primary and secondary routes.
+The tunable parameters of the controller in \eqref{eq:pi-dta} are defined as $\boldsymbol{\theta}_\mathrm{dta} = [K_\mathrm{P}, K_\mathrm{I}]^{\top}$.

-To regulate on-ramp traffic and prevent congestion, we apply the PI-ALINEA \cite{wang2006local}, a state feedback method that modulates ramp flows using a PI structure that more effectively manages distant bottlenecks than standard ALINEA and achieves improved performance, defined as:
+To regulate on-ramp traffic and to prevent congestion, PI-ALINEA \cite{wang2014local} is applied as a state feedback method that modulates ramp flows using a PI structure that more effectively manages distant bottlenecks than standard ALINEA.
+The control input in PI-ALINEA is defined as: